-In September 2009, we received a Request for Proposal ("RFP") from HHS for the supply of i.v. peramivir for the treatment of critically ill influenza patients under an Emergency Use Authorization ("EUA").
+In January 2006, the Company received U.S. Food and Drug Administration ("FDA") Fast Track designation for peramivir.
+In October 2009, the FDA granted an Emergency Use Authorization ("EUA") for i.v. peramivir, which expired in June 2010 with the expiration of the declared emergency.
+As a result, peramivir is now only available in the U.S. through clinical trials.
+In September 2009, we received a Request for Proposal ("RFP") from HHS for the supply of i.v. peramivir for the treatment of critically ill influenza patients.
 On November 4, 2009 we received an initial order for 10,000 courses of i.v. peramivir (600 mg once-daily for five days) for an aggregate purchase price of \$22.5 million.
 We shipped the entire order from existing i.v. peramivir inventory to HHS on November 4, 2009.
 Under the Indefinite Delivery Indefinite Quantity contract issued to us on November 3, 2009, HHS may place additional orders for peramivir up to a total of 40,000 courses at the same unit price as the first order.
 We are also required to maintain the ability to manufacture additional treatment courses dependent on the volume and size of anti-viral orders received from HHS.
 In addition, separate from the RFP process, we have donated and transferred to HHS an initial supply sufficient for 1,200 courses of i.v. peramivir 600 mg once-daily for five days.

 The minimum and maximum quantities of i.v. peramivir that may be ordered by HHS under the RFP are 1,000 and 40,000 treatment courses.
 We also are required to maintain the ability to manufacture additional courses for treatment or prophylaxis, dependent on the volume and size of orders received from HHS.
-Based on the RFP, we initiated manufacture of approximately 130,000 courses of i.v. peramivir at a cost of approximately \$10 million, so that we would have additional inventory available in advance of potential orders.
+Based on the RFP, we initiated manufacture of approximately 130,000 courses of i.v. peramivir at a cost of approximately \$10.0 million, so that we would have additional inventory available in advance of potential orders.
 In addition, we have sufficient quantities of API of i.v. peramivir available to produce up to 350,000 additional courses.